RealMuffinTime/muffintime-data-pack/README.md

 # The MuffinTime Datapack

 This datapack is used to change resources of totems while using [muffintime-resource-pack](https://github.com/RealMuffinTime/muffintime-resource-pack).
-For Minecraft Version `1.21.x`.
+For Minecraft version `1.21–1.21.1`.

 It's is possible to change Totem textures via the command `/function muffintime:<totem_type>`.
 Currently `<totem_type>` can be one of: